Sail Around the World

 In 2012-2014 Classic Sailing has three tall ships actually sailing around the world to coincide with a series of tall ships races in Australia and New Zealand in 2013.
 Lord Nelson, Barque Europa and Oosterschelde have voyage legs from 25 days upwards, so you can take part in a once in a lifetime event without giving up the day job.
 Each vessel has a slightly different route, but Europa and Oosterschelde will sail in company for much of the journey.

-Sail The World with Tall Ship Lord Nelson
+Sail Around The World with Tall Ship Lord Nelson

 British tall ship Lord Nelson will leave the UK in October 2012 to sail 45 000 miles around the world.
 She will visit 6 continents, 30 countries, cross the equator 4 times, take part in the Australian tall ships race and sail around Cape Horn.
 Although the ship will be circumnavigating from 2012 until July 2014, many of the legs are close to full already so don’t dream too long.